RandyPatterson/levelup-k8s-public/labs/module5/lab manual.md

 **2. Creating the AKS cluster**

-Run the following command to deploy Kubernetes cluster with AKS (replace **INITIALS** with your initials).
+Run the following commands to create a resource group for your Kubernetes Cluster

   ```powershell
   rg="aks-cluster-$RANDOM"
   az group create -n $rg -l eastus